 emotions: our reactions to the world

 Step 1: Review the previous lessons.
 Repeat the Dignity Song.
-With time constraints, focus on a handful of students before moving on.
+With time constraints, focus on a handful of students before moving on-to call on volunteers that can describe one favorite memory from their memory charts.